unam3/docs/src/guide/reusability/plugins.md

 <h1>{{ $translate('greetings.hello') }}</h1>
 ```

-Since this function should be globally available in all templates, we will make it so by attaching it to `app.config.globalProperties` in our plugin:
+We will make this function globally available by attaching it to `app.config.globalProperties` in our plugin:

 ```js{4-11}
 // plugins/i18n.js